mathigon/textbooks/content/sequences/content.md

 ---
 > id: arithmetic-geometric-recursive

-### Recursive and Explicit Formulae
+### Recursive and Explicit Formulas

 {.todo} Remember that a __recursive formula__ for a sequence is an equation for the value

-{.todo} recursive formulae
+{.todo} recursive formulas

-{.todo} One problem with recursive formulae is that to find the 100th term, for example, you first have to calculate the previous 99 terms – and that might take a long time.
+{.todo} One problem with recursive formulas is that to find the 100th term, for example, you first have to calculate the previous 99 terms – and that might take a long time.